Quick Facts about Reinhardt

 - history (American; European/Western; general; world/global)

-- interdisciplinary studies (humanities; international studies; local and social identities; theories, intellect and methods; comprehensive)
+- interdisciplinary studies (humanities; international studies; American studies; comprehensive)

 - mathematics (quantitative sciences)

 - music - sacred music

 - music education

 - religion (Christian vocation - music; Christian vocation - religious education; religious studies)

 - sport studies (sport administration, sport media)